Three days left in the month of April. This is my 27th post in a row in honor of National Poetry Month, and I welcome you, one and all.

 Carry me on your shoulders, and help me over the obstacles in my journey.

-A world never before seen, comes to life through the staff.
+A world never before seen, comes to life through the cane.

 Bring the shadows to me.